-Dubbed as a special region of Indonesia, Yogyakarta is an area with a lot of charms, both natural and cultural.
-Many locals are very much attached to Javanese culture.
-It is no wonder, then, that Yogyakarta becomes one of Indonesia’s leading tourist destinations.
-The charm of Yogyakarta attracts local and foreign tourists, and the area never sleeps because of that.
+Dubbed as a special region of Indonesia, Yogyakarta is an area with many natural and cultural charms.
+Locals are attached to Javanese culture.
+It’s no wonder that Yogyakarta has become Indonesia’s leading tourist destination.
+The area attracts both local and foreign tourists, and there is always something to do.

-So, what exactly can you do in Yogyakarta?
-There are a lot of activities that you can try in Yogyakarta.
-However, before you start planning your trip, you need to know several things in advance, such as transportation options, weather conditions, and most importantly, customs in Yogyakarta.
+There are a lot of activities that you can do in Yogyakarta.
+However, before you start planning your trip, you need to know several things in advance, such as transportation options, weather conditions, and, most importantly, customs in Yogyakarta.

 Weather & Language